-Normally, a mortgage loan will have closing costs associated with the transaction in the neighborhood of $3000 to $4000 or even more, depending on whether the borrower decides to pay points upfront.
-The way the no closing cost mortgage works is the lender gives Starwest Mortgage a broker rebate at closing, which Starwest then uses a portion to pay for all the closing costs associated with the transaction including, underwriting fees, processing fees, appraisal fee, title fees, and origination fees.
+Normally, a mortgage loan will have closing costs associated with the transaction in the neighborhood of $3,000 to $4,000 or even more, depending on whether you decide to pay points upfront.
+The way the no closing cost mortgage works is the lender gives Starwest Mortgage a broker rebate at closing, which Starwest then uses a portion to pay for all the closing costs associated with the transaction, including underwriting fees, processing fees, appraisal fees, title fees, and origination fees.
 None of these fees are rolled into the loan balance.

-Because Starwest does not include prepayment penalties on any of their mortgages, the no closing cost loan allows the borrower to take advantage of lower interest rates in the future, without paying new costs or foregoing the closing costs and points invested in the previous loan.
-Even in circumstances when the borrower has recently purchased or refinanced, he or she has the flexibility to take advantage of lower interest rates or change loan programs.
+Because Starwest does not include prepayment penalties on any of their mortgages, the no closing cost loan allows you to take advantage of lower interest rates in the future without paying new costs or foregoing the closing costs and points invested in the previous loan.
+Even when you have recently purchased or refinanced, you have the flexibility to take advantage of lower interest rates or change loan programs.

-How does the borrower decide if the no cost program is his or her best option?
-First, the borrower must determine how long he or she is planning on owning the property and if refinancing is a future possibility.
-Future financial flexibility is one of the main advantages of the no cost loan.
+How do you decide if the no-cost program is your best option?
+First, you must determine how long you plan to own the property and whether refinancing is a future possibility.
+Future financial flexibility is one of the main advantages of the no-cost loan.

-Once the borrower reaches theoretical goals for the property, he or she can easily make the decision by calculating the break-even point and simply looking at the difference in payments for the no cost loan versus other closing cost structures, and then dividing that difference into the amount of total closing costs he or she will be required to pay at closing.
-The solution to this calculation will tell the borrower how many months it will take to re-coup the closing costs paid and truly realize the projected monthly savings.
-Obtaining a yearly break-even point is calculated by simply dividing the months to break-even by 12.
-If the borrower’s no cost loan includes an extra credit towards first month payment interest (prepaid interest) or escrows (property taxes and insurance), simply include the extra payment figure with the total closing cost amount before dividing by the payment difference.
+Once you reach your theoretical goals for the property, you can easily decide by calculating the break-even point and looking at the difference in payments for the no-cost loan versus other closing cost structures.
+Then, divide that difference into the total closing costs you will pay at closing.
+The solution to this calculation will tell you how many months it will take to recoup the closing costs paid and realize the projected monthly savings.
+A yearly break-even point is calculated by dividing the months to break even by 12.
+If your no-cost loan includes an extra credit towards the first month’s payment interest (prepaid interest) or escrows (property taxes and insurance), combine the extra payment figure with the total closing cost amount before dividing it by the payment difference.

-Below is an example table of no cost and cost loan comparisons using break-even analysis.
+Below is an example table of no-cost and cost loan comparisons using break-even analysis.
 As this example illustrates, the no closing cost (No Points, No Fees) option provides immediate savings and the flexibility to benefit from future interest rate drops.
-Additionally, if down the road you decide to reduce your loan term, change programs, or take cash-out, the no cost loan allows you to do this without losing money invested in closing costs.
+Additionally, if later on you decide to reduce your loan term, change programs, or take cash-out, the no-cost loan allows you to do this without losing money invested in closing costs.

-Option 2, reflects Total Closing Costs of $2,800; therefore, you will not realize any savings by paying closing costs for a slightly lower interest rate, for 12.29 years.
+Option 2 reflects Total Closing Costs of $2,800; therefore, you will not realize any savings by paying closing costs for a slightly lower interest rate for 12.29 years.
 In Option 3, the sum of the Total Closing Costs equals $5,800 and corresponds with a break-even time of 7.94 years.
-Both of the closing cost option scenarios only make financial sense if you know for certain that you will be occupying the property for longer than these yearly break-even times.
-Only then, will you be realizing a return on your closing cost investment.
-Additionally, you will be ruling out the possibility of future refinancing or loan program restructuring flexibility for 12.29, or 7.94 years respectively, without losing money invested in closing costs.
-Please click here to calculate your personalized break-even analysis and determine the appropriate closing cost program for you.
+Both closing cost option scenarios only make financial sense if you know you will occupy the property for longer than these yearly break-even times.
+Only then will you realize a return on your closing cost investment.
+Additionally, you will want to consider the possibility of future refinancing or loan program restructuring flexibility for 12.29 or 7.94 years without losing money invested in closing costs.
+Please click here to calculate your customized break-even analysis and select the proper closing cost program.